Hyosssssun/currencyExchanger/README.md

 Our next sprint will include these improvements:

-- [ ] a feature that allows the user to reverse the countries to exchange
 - [ ] the user will be able to see exchange currency of Cuba
+- [x] a feature that allows the user to reverse the countries to exchange

+  _Completed on 2nd June_

 ## Known Bugs